Spatial 3D medical and dental workflow display

 Next Step

-Evaluate it with your own cases and room setup
+Evaluate it with your own visual material and room setup

-Start with the medical workflow where spatial understanding already slows review or explanation.
-Then test the display with your own cases, your own software path, and the people who actually need to use it.
+Start with the medical education or communication workflow where spatial understanding already slows explanation.
+Then test the display with your own visual material, your own software path, and the people who actually need to use it.